 A medium named Char appeared regularly on Dutch television between 2002 and 2010.
 She did readings and claimed to contact the dead.
 Sometimes she appeared to retrieve specific information that only the person receiving the reading and the deceased person could have known.
 In 2008 journalists from the Dutch television programme Zembla investigated her performances.
 People wanted to hear that their deceased loved ones were doing fine, and guess what, they were always doing fine up there somewhere.

 Zembla claimed that the best parts of the readings were shown so that her performance on television appeared better than it was in reality.
 Char was often wrong but many of these situations weren’t aired.
 Also James Randi weighed in.
 Randi is sceptical of paranormal claims.
 He argued that much of the information she retrieved was extracted from the people receiving the reading.
-It was Zembla’s intent to expose Char as a fraud so it wasn’t fair journalism.
-The episode of Zembla is on YouTube.
-It is in Dutch with some parts in English.
+It was Zembla’s intent to expose Char as a fraud so this wasn’t fair journalism.

 Now it happens to be that the name Char equals the first four characters of the word charlatan.
 Notice the word characters in the previous sentence because this word starts with the same four characters.
 Interestingly, I am discussing Char’s character, so this is indeed a funny coincidence.
 Yet I still remember quite a few guesses she made that defy conventional explanation and left the people receiving the reading dumbfounded.
 It seemed impossible to extract this information from the persons receiving the reading.
 Zembla didn’t address these cases.
 If these had been incidents of fraud, for example if there had been actors involved in the programme, Zembla would have mentioned it.